Civil Money Penalties FAQs

 - Reducing Adverse Events and Improving Dementia Care Toolkits

-- Head to Toe Infection Prevention (H2T) Toolkit
+- Head‑to‑Toe Infection Prevention (H2T) Toolkit

 - Developing a Restful Environment Action Manual (DREAM) Toolkit

-- Improving Staff Competency and Employee Satisfaction Toolkits.
+- Improving Staff Competency and Employee Satisfaction Toolkits

-Senior and Long Term Care Division
+Senior and Long-Term Care Division: mtcmp@mt.gov

-(406) 444-4077 (SLTC Central Office)
+For general help and questions: (406) 444-4077 (SLTC Central Office)